 in turn is important for getting accurate network usage numbers

-((current bytes - previous bytes) / (current iteration time - previous iteration time)
+((current bytes - previous bytes) / (current iteration time - previous iteration time);

 losing milliseconds in the denominator can introduce large errors in the